Every time I deal with LANDR, CD Baby, or DistroKid, I lose a little more hair.

 Built because DistroKid made me lose my hair

-Whenever I deal with LANDR, CD Baby, or DistroKid, my hair starts falling out.
+Every time I deal with LANDR, CD Baby, or DistroKid, I lose a little more hair.

-All I want is an upload page that publishes music directly.
-Instead: metadata forms, review queues, royalty splits across seventeen intermediaries, dashboard hell, and platforms that could go down or change terms at any moment.
+I just want to upload music and publish it.
+Instead: metadata forms, review queues, royalty splits across seventeen intermediaries, dashboard hell, and platforms that could change terms or shut down whenever they want.

 So I built D'audio—a decentralized streaming platform using Shelby for storage and Aptos for payments.
-Upload → publish → done.
+You upload, it publishes.
+That's it.

-My recordings are live on D'audio—same music that's on Spotify and Apple Music, but without the intermediaries:
+My recordings are on D'audio—same music that's on Spotify and Apple Music, but without intermediaries:

-Everything's free.
-Playable 24/7 on the Radio and Tracks pages.
-Publishers can either list for free (always tip-eligible) or require pay-per-stream (beta).
+Everything's free and playable 24/7.
+Publishers can list for free (always tip-eligible) or require pay-per-stream (beta).

-Note: Currently on Shelby Devnet, so content gets wiped monthly.
+Note: Currently on Shelby Devnet—content gets wiped monthly.
 Once mainnet launches, uploads become immutable (within ToS).

 Without a wallet: